coco2525/coco2525/README.md

-# Hi, I'm Momo Ogawa 👋
+# Welcome to my GitHub. 👋

-Welcome to my GitHub profile!
 I’m a Master’s student in Business Analytics with a passion for data-driven problem-solving.
 I specialize in data analysis, machine learning, and visualization, and enjoy building projects that turn insights into impactful results.

 ---